Is Your Business Ready for Ransomware’s Data Extortion Tactics? A Deep Dive into the Evolving Threat

 • Anonymity: The attackers remain difficult to track by law enforcement because victims usually pay with cryptocurrencies that provide payment anonymity.

-• Continuous Support: RRaaS platforms combine continuous support services with platform updates, which provides their affiliates with both attack optimisation features and ransom negotiation assistance.
+• Continuous Support: RRaaS platforms combine continuous support services with platform updates, which provide their affiliates with both attack optimisation features and ransom negotiation assistance.

 Real-World Example: The Medusa Ransomware